jnoortheen/xonsh-rd-parser/README.md

 # Xonsh Recursive Descent Parser

-This is a Rust library that parses Xonsh and provides Python bindings to it.
+A Rust library that parses Xonsh and provides Python bindings to it.

 # Credits